srdn25/fullstack-express-react/README.md

 - Added a lot of validation in business logic because don't have validator for requests.
 When this task will be done, I want to add AJV validator and make more clear business logic
 - Added 'individualHooks' to beforeBulkDestroy/Update for more comfortable work with this hook.
 Wrote comment about it in model
-- As for me - better send Create, Update, Delete operations by http requests.
-By webSocket only listen tasks updates.
-But as I understood - in this task, want to use only websockets.
-I added http as well (only server side), for show how I can do it.